nilsmeyer/ansible-debootstrap/README.md

 * **ZFS** is supported, even/especially as a root device
 * Pre-select packages to be installed, also supports using PPA on linux
 * Place SSH keys for your users
-* Will create new, stronger SSH Keys
+* Will create new, stronger SSH Host Keys

 ## Limitations
 * You can't have the same names for ZFS pools and crypto devices